ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Related Work

 \subsection{Natural Language Understanding of Intents and Entities}

+Understanding intents and entities from text to extract knowledge about human-object interactions in the industrial domain is a task that has not been explored due to the lack of public egocentric datasets suitable for this task.

 The authors of~\cite{vanzo2019hierarchical} addressed both intent classification and slot filling as a seq2seq problem, using an architecture that takes text input, generates ELMo embeddings~\cite{sarzynska2021detecting}, and incorporates one BiLSTM~\cite{schuster1997bidirectional} and self-attention layers for each task, outputting task-specific BIO (Beginning Inside and Outside) labels.
-The authors of~\cite{chen2019bert} explored the BERT architecture, to tackle the limited generalization capabilities of natural language understanding and propose a joint intent and classification architecture.
+In~\cite{chen2019bert} the BERT architecture has been explored to tackle the limited generalization capabilities of natural language understanding and propose a joint intent and classification architecture.
 The authors of~\cite{bunk2020diet} incorporate pre-trained word embeddings from language models and combine them with sparse word and character level n-grams features alongside a Transformer architecture.

 While some works use speech-to-text models to convert speech input into text, others handle speech directly (Spoken Language Understanding).
-Earlier approaches propose RNN-based or LSTM-based contextual SLU~\cite{shi2015contextual, HakkaniTr2016MultiDomainJS} which take into account previously predicted intents and slots.
+Earlier approaches proposed RNN-based or LSTM-based contextual SLU~\cite{shi2015contextual, HakkaniTr2016MultiDomainJS} which take into account previously predicted intents and slots.
 The authors of~\cite{haihong2019novel} proposed a BiLSTM-based architecture to manage the interrelated connections between intent and slots.
-The authors of~\cite{xu2023efficient} introduced the Token-and-Duration Transducer (TDT) architecture for Automatic Speech Recognition (ASR), able to jointly predict both a token and its duration, enabling the skipping of input frames during inference based on the predicted duration output, resulting in significantly improved efficiency.
+In~\cite{xu2023efficient} has been introduced the Token-and-Duration Transducer (TDT) architecture for Automatic Speech Recognition (ASR), able to jointly predict both a token and its duration, enabling the skipping of input frames during inference based on the predicted duration output, resulting in significantly improved efficiency.

 Since the ENIGMA-51 dataset comprises textual instructions about the activities performed by subjects, we exploited this textual information to explore the task of predicting intents and entities to extract knowledge about human-object interactions in the industrial domain.